Meghan Markle Addresses George Floyd’s Death In Speech, ‘The Only Wrong Thing To Say Is To Say Nothing’

-Meghan Markle shared her thoughts on the country’s racial divide during a commencement speech she provided for her former high school on Wednesday, Essence reported.
+Meghan Markle shared her thoughts on the country’s racial divide during a commencement speech for her former high school on Wednesday, Essence reported.
 In the almost six-minute video, the Dutchess of Sussex shared personal accounts of living in Los Angeles as well as her thoughts on the current state of the country while speaking to the graduates.

 View this post on Instagram